-ERROR MESSAGE AFFECTED COMMANDS MEANING WARNING: LLE STATUS=ILLEGAL INSTRUCTION (address) .MTM LLE CPU .MTM LLE ELIGIBLE .MTM LLE LPU The command was entered when the LLE task was in a suspended state due to an illegal instruction fault.
-The command will have no effect on task direction to queues until the LLE task is reactivated. .MTM LLE DISPLAY .MTM LLE OFF .MTM LLE ON The command is rejected because the LLE task is in a suspended state due to an illegal instruc- tion fault.
-ERROR: FILE DESCRIPTOR ERROR .MTM LLE ON The command is rejected because .MTM cannot load the LLE task due to an fd error.
-ERROR: LLE STATUS=ON .MTM LLE ON The command is ignored because an attempt was made to start the LLE task when the task is already active.
-ERROR: LLE STATUS=yyyy AT erradd/LLE.SAD AT segadd .MTM LLE CPU .MTM LLE DISPLAY .MTM LLE ELIGIBILITY .MTM LLE LPU .MTM LLE OFF .MTM LLE ON The command cannot be performed; the LLE may be in one of the following error states where yyyy is replaced by: ???? = undefined (paused, looping, etc.) NAPU = no APUs assigned to queue 0 ILGF = internal logic fault ARFT = arithmetic fault PWFT = power fail trap DFFT = data format fault IINS = illegal instruction MMAL = machine malfunction errad = the absolute address where the error occurred. segadd = the absolute address where .MTM LLE UDL starts.
+ERROR MESSAGE AFFECTED COMMANDS MEANING errad = the absolute address where the error occurred. segadd = the absolute address where .MTM LLE UDL starts.
 To recover from those errors, use the .MTM LLE OFF command, then the .MTM LLE ON command.
-ERROR: LOAD OR START ERROR, SVC6, STATUS= X'yyyy' .MTM LLE ON Indicates that the load of the LLE returned an error status for the SVC6. yyyy is the hex status returned by the SVC6 handler.
+LOAD OR START ERROR, SVC6, STATUS= X'yyyy' .MTM LLE ON Indicates that the load of the LLE returned an error status for the SVC6. yyyy is the hex status returned by the SVC6 handler.
+A gggg as status means that MTM couldn't find the .MTMLLE TCB.
 ERROR: voln: MTMLLE.TSK/S ASSIGN ERROR .MTM LLE ON Indicates that the MTMLLE.TSK/S on the default system volume (voln:) could not be assigned to .MTM.
 ERROR: voln: MTMLLE.TSK/S HAS WRONG REVISION LEVEL .MTM LLE ON Indicates that the MTMLLE.TSK.S on the default system volume (voln:) has a different revision than the .MTM task currently executing.